 Maps an XML namespace to a C++ namespace.
-The -n [URI=] C++namespace C++ stub code generated from the XML namespace.
-URI, is put into the specified C++ namespace, C++namespace.
+The -n [URI=] C++namespace C++ stub code generated from the XML namespace, URI, is put into the specified C++ namespace, C++namespace.
 This switch can appear multiple times. -nexclude Do not generate C++ stub code for the specified XML URI [=C++namespace] namespace, URI.
 You can optionally map the XML namespace, URI, to a C++ namespace, C++namespace. in case it is referenced by the rest of the XML schema/WSDL contract.
 This switch can appear multiple times. -ninclude Generates C++ stub code for the specified XML URI [=C++namespace] namespace, URI.
 You can optionally map the XML namespace, URI, to a C++ namespace, C++namespace.
-This switch can appear multiple times.
-Specifies the C++ namespace to use for the code -nimport C++namespace generated from imported schema.
+This switch can appear multiple times. -nimport Specifies the C++ namespace to use for the code C++namespace generated from imported schema.
 Generates the skeleton code for implementing the -impl server defined by the contract. -m {NMAKE | UNIX} Used in combination with -impl to generate a : [executable | makefile for the specified platform (NMAKE for library] Windows or UNIX for UNIX).
-You can specify that the generated makefile builds an executable, by appending :executable, or a library, by appending :library.
-For example, the options, -impl -m NMAKE: executable, would generate a Windows makefile to build an executable. -libv version Used in combination with either -m NAME:library or -m UNIX: library to specify the version number of the library built by the makefile.
+You can specify that the generated makefile builds an executable, by appending : executable, or a library, by appending :library.
+For example, the options, -impl -m NMAKE: executable, would generate a Windows makefile to build an executable. -libv version Used in combination with either -m NAME:library or -m UNIX:library to specify the version number of the library built by the makefile.
 This version number is for your own convenience, to help you keep track of your own library versions. -f Deprecated-No longer used (was needed to support routing in earlier versions.
 Generates code for a sample implementation of a -server server.
 Generates code for a sample implementation of a -client client.

 -sample Generates code for a sample implementation of a client and a server (equivalent to -server -client). -plugin [:plugin_name] Generates servant registration code as a Bus plug-in.
 You can optionally specify the plug-in name by appending :plugin_name to this option.
 If no plug-in name is specified, the default name is <servicename><porttypename></porttypename></servicename> .
 The service name, <servicename></servicename> , is specified by the -e option. -deployable (Used with -plugin.)
-Generates a deployment descriptor file, deploy<ServiceName>.xml, which is needed to deploy a plug-in into the Artix container. -global (Used with -plugin.)
+Generates a deployment descriptor file, deploy <servicename>.xml, which is needed to deploy a plug-in into the Artix container.</servicename> -global (Used with -plugin.)
 In the generated plug-in code, instantiate the plug-in using a GlobalBusORBPlugIn object instead of a BusORBPlugIn object.
-A GlobalBusORBPlugIn initializes the plug-in automatically, as soon as it is constructed (suitable approach for plug-ins that are linked directly with application code).
-A BusorbplugIn is not initialized unless the plug-in is either listed in the orb_plugins list or deployed into an Artix container (suitable approach for dynamically loading plug-ins). - ∆ Displays the version of the tool. -license Displays the currently available licenses. -declspec declspec Creates Visual C++ declaration specifiers for dllexport and dllimport.
+A GlobalBusorBPlugIn initializes the plug-in automatically, as soon as it is constructed (suitable approach for plug-ins that are linked directly with application code).
+A BusorbplugIn is not initialized unless the plug-in is either listed in the orb_plugins list or deployed into an Artix container (suitable approach for dynamically loading plug-ins). -license Displays the currently available licenses. -declspec declspec Creates Visual C++ declaration specifiers for dllexport and dllimport.
 This option makes it easier to package Artix stubs in a DLL library. -all Generate stub code for all of the port types and the types that they use.
-This option is useful when multiple port types are defined in a WSDL contract. -?
-Displays help on using the command line tool. -flags Displays detailed information about the options. -verbose Send extra diagnostic messages to the console while wsdltocpp is running. -reflect Enables reflection on generated data classes.
+This option is useful when multiple port types are defined in a WSDL contract. -flags Displays detailed information about the options. -reflect Enables reflection on generated data classes. -wrapped When used with document/literal wrapped style, generates function signatures with wrapped parameters, instead of unwrapping into separate parameters. -L file Specifies the location of your Artix license file.
+The default behavior is to check IT_PRODUCT_DIR\etc\license.txt.

--wrapped When used with document/literal wrapped style, generates function signatures with wrapped parameters, instead of unwrapping into separate parameters. -L file Specifies the location of your Artix license file.
-The default behavior is to check IT_PRODUCT_DIR\etc\license.txt. -q Specifies that the tool runs in quiet mode.
-No output will be shown on the console.
-This includes error messages. -h Specifies that the tool will display a usage message. -V Specifies that the tool runs in verbose mode.
+-quiet Specifies that the tool runs in quiet mode.-verbose Specifies that the tool runs in verbose mode.